liftconfig/liftconfig.github.io/docs/about/office-setup.md

 I first stumbled across the Raise when researching ergonomic keyboards.
 Split keyboards allow the wrists and shoulders to be in a more natural and neutral position.
 I use the raise for the following reasons:

 1. It uses a standard keyboard layout.
-I didn't want the pain of switching between something more custom like the Moonlander and a regular keyboard.
+I didn't want the pain of switching between something more custom like the ZSA Moonlander and a regular keyboard.
 2. It has great software for customising keys, layers, and macros.
 3. An OEM tenting kit is available which helps with ergonomics
 4. Hot swappable mechanical switches.
 I originally ordered the Raise with Kailh Silent Browns.
 They weren't bad, but I've found my preference is for a silent tactile switch.
 I'm currently using [Outemu Cream yellows](https://www.aliexpress.com/item/1005004669940336.html) which is my favourite switch so far.